-1.(1)-Responsiveness to Public Objectives:

-a) (a)Provide a sufficient degree of reliability for raw water, treated water, and an efficient transmission/distribution system capacity to meet the demands of the population 24 hours per day.

-- b) (b) Provide full-time personnel 24 hours per day at the water treatment plant to assure water quality, monitor equipment and make emergency repairs. - c) (c) Have personnel on call 24 hours per day for water service emergencies.

-2. (2)-Sufficiency of Financing:

-- a) (a)Have revenue sources that are guaranteed so that revenues are available for water related materials, capital improvement projects, equipment, facilities and personnel. - b) - (b)Use Plant Investment Fees as possible revenue for water rights acquisition, raw/treated water storage, treatment plant improvements/expansions and construction of water mains. - c) (c)Be organized to request and receive state, federal, and Northern Colorado Water Conservancy District funds, when available, for equipment, facilities and projects. - d) (d) Have the ability to obtain financing through the use of revenue bonds. - 3.
-(3)-Operational Effectiveness: - a) (a) Use annual budget for personnel, equipment, projects, facilities and materials. - b) (b) Meet standard specifications as exemplified by the American Water Works Association. - (c)Meet or surpass acceptable levels of federal and state water quality standards. - c) - d) (d)City of Boulder Design and Construction Standards should be used for standards for water main design for the Boulder Valley.
+- 1. Responsiveness to Public Objectives: - a) Provide a sufficient degree of reliability for raw water, treated water and an efficient transmission/distribution system capacity to meet the demands of the population 24 hours per day. - b) Provide full-time personnel 24 hours per day at the water treatment plant to assure water quality, monitor equipment and make emergency repairs. - c) Have personnel on call 24 hours per day for water service emergencies. - 2.
+Sufficiency of Financing: - a) Have revenue sources that are guaranteed so that revenues are available for water-related materials, capital improvement projects, equipment, facilities and personnel. - b) Use Plant Investment Fees as possible revenue for water rights acquisition, raw/treated water storage, treatment plant improvements/expansions and construction of water mains. - c) Be organized to request and receive state, federal and Northern Colorado Water Conservancy District funds, when available, for equipment, facilities and projects. - d) Have the ability to obtain financing through the use of revenue bonds.